 From Prince Edward County, you can easily add Kingston to your plans, or you can do it as a separate road trip from Toronto as there is much to do in both areas.
 You can get to Kingston by ferry, which is a fun way to break up your road trip.

 Kingston is a city rich in history, nick-named ‘the Limestone City’ for its elaborate 19th-century buildings that you can see walking around the historic center.
 You’ll feel transported to Europe!
-It is also home to one of Ontario’s UNESCO World Heritage sites, Fort Henry, where you can step back in time and experience 19th-Century military life.

 Continuing on the St. Lawrence River from Kingston and you’ll reach Thousands Islands National Park, home to a group of scenic islands along the St. Lawrence river that span the border of Canada and the U.S.

-14. Bruce Peninsula National Park
+16. Bruce Peninsula National Park

 Driving Time: 185 miles (298 km) / 3 hours 40 minutes

 When I saw photos of Bruce Peninsula National Park, I couldn’t believe it was in Ontario.
 The color of the water makes it look like the Caribbean!
-With the towering cliffs rising from the turquoise water of Georgian Bay, it’s no surprise this has become one of the most popular Ontario road trips.
+With the towering cliffs rising from the turquoise water of Georgian Bay, it’s no surprise this has become one of the most popular Ontario weekend trips.

-You’ll want to make the hike in early in the day to avoid big crowds, and if you want to camp in the park, you need to book well in advance.
+You’ll want to hike in early in the day to avoid big crowds during the summer, and if you want to camp in the park, you need to book well in advance.
 Along with the stunning landscapes, the park is a dark sky preserve, so it’s a dream for stargazing.
-Lastly, you can spot a range of wildlife here, from black bears, deer, and coyotes to smaller residents such as chipmunks and porcupines.

-15. Rent a cottage in Muskoka
+17. Rent a cottage in Muskoka

 Driving time: 129 miles (208 km) – 2 hours

-If you’re looking for a relaxing weekend getaway from Toronto, head up to cottage country in Muskoka.
-The best things to do here revolve around nature, as there are endless hiking trails and activities like mountain biking, cycling, and every watersport activity you might be interested in.
+The best things to do here revolve around nature, as there are endless hiking trails and activities like mountain biking, canoeing, kayaking, boating, fishing, and swimming.

 The best way to visit cottage country is to get invited to someones’ cottage, but if you’re visiting from away, this may not be so easy (although Canadians are known for being friendly, so you never know).